aws-samples/serverless-patterns/s3-lambda-comprehend-cdk-python/README.md

 cdk deploy
 ```

-The deployment will create a S3 bucket, a Lambda and a S3 bucket.
+The deployment will create a S3 bucket, a Lambda function and a DynamoDB table.

 ## How it works
 The S3 bucket acts as a placeholder to upload the text, required for performing Sentiment Analysis.
 In the demonstration, we use the contents inside `src\user_input_text.txt`.